 Many hotels will run OTAs on larger platforms such as Expedia, but as you look to optimize your OTAs or find the right channels, you should consider:

 - Audience: Above all else, hoteliers should have their target audience and location in mind when choosing an OTA.
 Some OTAs are better fits than others.
 For example, Expedia is often considered to be a better option for 5-star and luxury hotels.
 For smaller OTAs, see what types of hotels are listed.

 - Commission Rate: It’s important to understand the commission rate when going into an OTA relationship.
 Commission rates can vary depending on your hotels’ room type and seasonality, so hospitality marketers should consider how this impacts their bottom line when choosing a platform.

 - Channel Manager Compatibility: A channel manager is a tool that allows hospitality marketers to access and manage their listings across multiple OTAs from one interface.
 This ensures all room rates & inventory are accurate, as well as making it easy for hoteliers to see which channels are driving more bookings.
 A marketing agency can help with this more technical piece.

 Finding success on OTAs is about quality over quantity.
-When hotels spread their advertising budget across too many OTAs just to establish a presence, it can end up hurting performance.
+When hotels spread their advertising budget across too many OTAs just to establish a presence, it can hurt performance.
 It’s important to identify the best OTA fits and focus on those few.